OnDraganov/chromatic-tda/README.md

 The code is based on research done at Institute of Science and Technology by Ranita Biswas, Sebastiano Cultrera di Montesano, Ondřej Draganov, Herbert Edelsbrunner and Morteza Saghafian.
 A draft write up can be found on [arxiv](https://arxiv.org/abs/2212.03128).

 A presentation about the main concepts used in this package can be viewed on YouTube: [AATRN Online Seminar: TDA for Chromatic Point Clouds](https://youtu.be/HIqiF00yKaw).
-A recording of a complementary talk focusing more on the motivations of the work is accessible through [google drive](https://drive.google.com/file/d/1RBiGlgY4mlRL59eAVmMLrgBCZYN97QnZ/view).
+A recording of a complementary talk focusing more on the motivations of the work and the combinatorial structures underlying it is accessible through [google drive](https://drive.google.com/file/d/1RBiGlgY4mlRL59eAVmMLrgBCZYN97QnZ/view).

 # Contact